phantsam/GPT-2/README.md

 ## Training Data

-GPT-2 was trained on **WebText** — a dataset of 45 million outbound links from Reddit, filtered for quality.
+GPT-2 was trained on **WebText**, a dataset of 45 million outbound links from Reddit, filtered for quality.
 The data cuts off at end of 2017.

 ## Caveats